How to Register a Company in Hong Kong

 -------------------------------------------------------------------------------------------------------------------------------

-Step 4: Submit and Register
+Step 4: Submit and Register a Company in Hong Kong

-Submit your documents to the Companies Registry either directly or through a local service provider.
+Once documents are ready, submit them to the Companies Registry either directly or through a local service provider.
+Providers typically fall into two categories:

 Certificate of Incorporation